Toggle mobile menu visibility

 15. Name and address of the last school they attended, if any (this will include details of schools outside England)

-Emergency contacts
+Emergency Contacts

-The amendment to 'Keeping Children Safe in Education (opens new window),' states that where reasonably possible, schools and colleges should hold more than one emergency contact number for each pupil.
+The amendment to 'Keeping Children Safe in Education states that where reasonably possible, schools and colleges should hold more than one emergency contact number for each pupil.
 This goes beyond the legal minimum and gives schools additional options to contact a responsible adult when a pupil missing education is identified or where there is as a welfare and/or safeguarding concern.

 A regular data collection request from families will encourage parent/carers to keep schools informed of changes to contact details, with an emphasis on emergency contact numbers.

-Deletions from the admission register
+Deletions from the Admission Register

 Pupils who visit the school to attend other activities such as extended school's activities and services provided by other agencies are not pupils of the school for purposes of the pupil registration regulations and are not entered on the admissions and attendance registers.
 However, schools should note that they have other duties, including health and safety responsibilities, which may entail them keeping additional records for these visiting pupils.